 the Community Lec.
 3 Lab.
 0 Cr.
 3 Also offered as SOCL 3530.
-Prerequisite: a grade of "C" or higher in CJUS 1107 and 2216; or permission of instructor.
 An in-depth study of correctional programs and practices that function outside the traditional institutional setting.
-Survey of community corrections in terms of historical contributions: legal, social. and ethical considerations; professionalism; roles of staff, administration, and community resources in relationships among and between the community systems.
+Survey of community corrections in terms of historical contributions; legal, social, and ethical considerations; professionalism; roles of staff, administration, and community resources; in relationships among and between the community systems.